 Shingle Granule Loss

-Similar to hail and falling debris, high winds can cause the granules on your asphalt roof shingles to end up in your gutters.
-If you are unsure of what the granules are, granules provide the sandpaper texture on your shingle.
-You can easily determine granule damage by looking at where your downspouts terminate onto the ground, as this is where the granules will tend to gather once they come off the shingle or in your gutters.
+Like hail and falling debris, high winds can cause the granules on your asphalt roof shingles to end up in your gutters.
+If you are unsure what the granules are, granules provide the sandpaper texture on your shingle.
+You can quickly determine granule damage by looking at where your downspouts terminate onto the ground, as this is where the granules will tend to gather once they come off the shingle or in your gutters.
 If you see a substantial amount, that is one of the first items a roofing contractor will review when determining if you have wind damage on your asphalt shingle roof.

 Interior Signs of Wind Damage

 While this may seem like a no-brainer, it is essential to look around your home (attic included!) and check for any signs of water damage, such as dark stains or peeling paint on the walls/ceilings of the house or wet wood in the attic.
 We have written an informative article on what to do when you notice water stains on the interior of your home.
 Click on the link below to learn other tips if you find a roof leak.

 Most homeowner insurance policies will include coverage of wind damage to the roof.
 This coverage can also include hail damage or any other “Acts of God,” which refers to any event outside human control that cannot be predicted or prevented.